 Spain reports no major differences between men and women in longstanding illness, however reports a significant difference in SES, 12% difference between SES with women mostly affected.
-The survey reports high cholesterol prevalence has doubled between 1993 (8.28%) and 2017 (17.9%) with a slight increase seen in women compared to men.
-The report also shows those in lower SES, particularly those in extreme SES, are more likely to have high cholesterol.
+The survey reports high cholesterol prevalence has doubled between 1993 (8.2%) and 2017 (17.9%), with a negligible difference between men and women, with a steadier increase seen in women.
+The report does report a 6% difference amongst SES in Spain.

-In the UK, self reported prevalence of diabetes from the 2021 survey was 9.8% (11.15% including undiagnosed diabetes) for men and 10.4% in women.
+In the UK, self-reported prevalence of diabetes from the 2021 survey was 9.8% (11.5% including undiagnosed diabetes) for men and 10.4% in women.
 In 2019, the prevalence of diabetes was higher in men (9%) than women (6%).
 Prevalence also increased with age, from 1% of adults aged under 35 to 17% of adults aged 75 and over.
 The largest rise has been among adults aged 65 and over.
 Among adults aged 65 to 74 years, the proportion of diabetes increased by 11% percentage points from 5% in 1994 to 16% in 2019, with a similar increase among those aged 75 and over.